 The amendments to IAS 19 require that all actuarial gains and losses be recognized immediately in other comprehensive income (OCI) and that the calculation of interest income or expense on the defined benefit obligation and assets be based on the net defined benefit obligation or asset and the discount rate that is used to measure the defined benefit obligation.
-The calculated amount is required to be disclosed as a net interest income or expense amount.
-Historically, the Corporation had calculated and separately disclosed; the interest expense on the defined benefit obligation based on the discount rate that is used to measure the defined benefit obligation, and interest income on the defined benefit assets based on the long term expected rate of return on plan assets.
+The calculated amount is required to be disclosed as a net interest income or expense on the defined benefit obligation based on the discount rate that is used to measure the defined benefit obligation based on the discount rate that is used to measure the defined benefit obligation based on the discount rate that is used to measure the defined benefit obligation based on the discount rate that is used to measure the defined benefit obligation based on the discount rate that is used to measure the defined benefit obligation, and interest income on the defined benefit assets based on the long term expected rate of return on plan assets.
 The Corporation has chosen to recognize the net interest expense or income as a component of net finance expense and has chosen to report OCI in accumulated other comprehensive income.
 The new standard also requires additional disclosures.